tachyean/sbuffer/README.md

     var SBuffer=require('sbuffer');
 ### Name method
-Allocate 100 total memory, where 100/3 or 33 bytes are for garbage use
+Allocate 100 bytes total memory, where 100/3 or 33 bytes are for garbage use

     var sb=new SBuffer(100,3);
 Write string "test" named "v1"